enasequence/read_docs/cli_02.md

 The assembly info file is a text file (USASCII7) containing general assembly information.

-The file has two columns separated by a colon:
+The file has two columns  separated by a tab (or any whitespace characters):
 - Field name (first column)
 - Field value (second column)